nminet/kostache/README.md

 ```

 As per Mustache specification, missing templates are handled as null values, not causing error.
+If a file is found and contains valid mustache, it is rendered with the current context.
+If the file
-If a file is found that does not parse as a template it is rendered as a string.
+does not contain valid mustache, it is rendered as a text string.

 The **TemplateFolder** instance maintains a cache of compiled templates.
-If the partial is modified
+If the file is modified
 on the filesystem and the new contents should be used, the cache can be cleared with

 ```kotlin